 The other case is recorded in the Spiritualist of Dec.
-1, 1876, and Mr. Blackburn's attestation supplies all the necessary information:-
+1, 1876, and Mr. Blackburn's attestation supplies all the necessary information :-

-The writing in the accompanying cut is a fac-simile of that which was obtained upon one of Dr. Slade's slates in the presence of Mr. Charles Blackburn of Parkfield, Didsbury, near Manchester.
 Mr. Blackburn states that in broad daylight a crumb of pencil was placed on the top of the table, and a clean slate turned face downwards over the pencil.
 The four sitters, including Dr. Slade, then joined their hands, with the exception that Dr. Slade placed one of his hands upon the top of one corner of the slate, whilst Miss Cook, at the other end of the chain of sitters, placed one of her hands upon the opposite corner.
 Dr. Slade sat sideways, and his feet were in sight all the time.
 Soon they heard the pencil hard at work, and the message seemed to be a long one, for the writing could be heard going on for five or six minutes; then it ceased, and raps came upon the table.
 The slate was turned up and found to be full of Greek writing.
 Mr. Blackburn wrapped up the slate in his handkerchief, and carried it to the rooms of the National Association of Spiritualists, where it is now framed under glass, and is on public view.
 The writing is the dry dusty writing of slate pencil.
 The sitters were Mr. Charles Blackburn, Mrs. Henry Cook, of Hackney, Miss Kate S. Cook, and Dr. Slade.